MoisesRM32/cse15l-lab-reports/Lab1.md

 ## **These are my screenshots**
 ![Image](NoAgrLS.png)

 1. The `ls` command lists the `lecture1` directory.
-The current directory was `home` directory
+The current directory was `home` directory and there wasn't any paths to the command.
-2. The output of the directory was `Lecture1`
+2. The output of the directory was `Lecture1` which is the contents of what is inside of the workspace directory `home`.
+Because we didn't use a path or didn't change what directory we are in then this is the output.
-3. `ls` outside of a directory when used with no arguments, lists the files and directories in the current working directory
+3. `ls` outside of a directory when used with no argument/paths, lists the files and directories in the current working directory.

 ![Image](FoldArgLS.png)